terchris/nerdmeet/nerdnet/14cmd-application-gateway.md

 All traffic to the landing zones will be routed through an Application Gateway.
 The Application Gateway will be configured to route traffic based on the subdomain.

+This file contains all commands to set up the Application Gateway.
+For overview see the [nerdnet firewall](9nerdnet-firewall.md) file.

 ### Public IP for Application Gateway

 Create Public IP Address: